 We also turned on the lights for the same reasons.
 (I wonder how high our electric bill will be this month… 😉 )

-32. Left house in “show condition” any time we left for an extended period of time.
+32. Leave the house in “show condition” any time you leave for an extended period of time.

-And finally, there were a few instances where we were leaving for a weekend or even for just a full day, and we were sure to leave the house show ready in these instances in case someone would call last minute and want to see it.
+And finally, there were a few instances where we were leaving for a weekend or even for just a full day.
+We were sure to leave the house show ready in these instances in case someone would call last minute and want to see it.